wonkyjunky/YumSpot/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [x] Users can log in and sign up for the app.
 - [ ] Users log in to access previous chats and preferred restaurants.
 - [ ] Users can search restaurants by location and name.
 - [ ] Users can select food categories to see the list of restaurants.